 Testicular cancer and the lymph nodes

 Sometimes testicular cancer can spread to lymph nodes (glands) at the back of the tummy.
 These are called the retroperitoneal lymph nodes.

 We have more information about testicular cancer and the lymph nodes.

 Testicular cancer is a general term for all types of testicular cancer.
 Most of these cancers develop from germ cells in the testicles.
 So they are also sometimes called germ cell tumours (GCTs).

 There are 2 main types of testicular germ cell tumours:

-- non-seminomas – they usually affect men aged 15 to 35.
+- non-seminomas – they usually affect those aged 15 to 35.